entando/entando-docs/vuepress/docs/v6.3/docs/reference/entando-apis.md

 sudo kubectl -n entando edit deployment/quickstart-server-deployment
 ```

-2. Scale the deployment `spec.replicas` to 0 before updating the deployment.
-This helps avoid database errors that can happen on an immediate restart after the profile is changed.
-Save the edit to apply the change.
+2. (Optional) Scale the deployment `spec.replicas` to 0 before updating the deployment.
+This is necessary if you're using an in-memory database, e.g. the default quickstart configuration, and will prevent database errors that can happen on an immediate restart after the profile is changed.
+Save the deployment to apply the change.

 3. Find the entando-de-app env variables section under `spec.template.spec.containers.env[image: entando-de-app]`